 Australian Heritage Festival

-This festival is held throughout Sydney between April 10 – May 14, 2023.
-It is known as Australia’s largest heritage event, featuring more than 150 happenings that are both free and ticketed.
+This festival is known as Australia’s largest heritage event, featuring more than 150 free and ticketed events.
 Activities include exhibitions, walking tours, films, talks by local experts, foodie fairs, workshops, tours of historical sites, Indigenous ceremonies, demonstrations, and special meals.
+Every year, there is a different theme; they have included “Sharing Stories” and “Curiosity.”

-Celebrating its 40th year, the festival always has a different theme.
-This year it is “Sharing Stories.”
-Awakening a sense of place and belonging, the festival will have opportunities for diverse voices to share and build connections about their cultural, natural, and historic heritage.
-This festival occurs at the same time as the total eclipse on the West Coral Coast.
-What an extraordinary pairing that would make!
+Awakening a sense of place and belonging, the festival has opportunities for diverse voices to share and build connections about their cultural, natural, and historic heritage.
+This festival occurs around Sydney.

 The Adelaide Fringe

-Occurring between February 17 and March 19 in 2023, is the well-loved Adelaide Fringe.
-For a month of perfect summer days and nights, the Fringe works its magic in greater South Australia.
+Occurring for almost 4 weeks in Australia’s fall, the Adelaide Fringe works its magic in greater South Australia.
 It stretches from up in Whyalla down to Mount Gambier.
 It is, without doubt, Australia’s largest arts festival.
 Events include cabaret, theater, comedy, circus arts, music, visual arts, and workshops.
-Fringe is made up of 6,000 independent artists that fill more than 300 venues across South Australia, putting on over 1,200 shows.
+The Fringe is made up of 6,000 independent artists that fill more than 300 venues across South Australia, putting on over 1,200 shows.
 Let your imagination off the leash.

 Australian International Airshow

-Head to Point Wilson, Victoria between March 3 and March 5 for the grandest airshow in the Southern Hemisphere.
-After a four-year break, the airshow is offering free general admission to everyone 15 years and younger.
-This spectacular three-day aviation event kicks off on Friday with their famous Night Alight Show, featuring night-time flying aerobatics, a laser show, fireworks and the thrilling Wall of Fire.
+Head to Avalon Airport, Victoria, in March for the grandest airshow in the Southern Hemisphere.
+This spectacular three-day aviation event kicks off on Friday with their famous Night Alight Show, featuring night-time flying aerobatics, a laser show, fireworks, and the thrilling Wall of Fire.
 Both Saturday and Sunday feature air displays from thundering jet fighters and heavy-lift giants.

 There is also plenty to see and do!
 You can walk through modern and historic aircraft, check out classic cars, and watch intense drone races.
-Be amazed at the skills of trained military dogs, explore the Tech Zone’s STEM related activities (virtual reality experiences), and the Kids Zone with a temperature-controlled facility and fun aviation activities.
+Be amazed by the skills of trained military dogs, explore the Tech Zone’s STEM related activities (virtual reality experiences), and the Kids Zone with a temperature-controlled facility and fun aviation activities.
+The Airshow is held in odd-numbered years.

 Sculpture by the Sea, Cottesloe, Western Australia